-On July 31, 2017, Region and Inmax filed a request for administrative review of its imports of certain steel nails from Malaysia.1 The petitioner filed a request for review of these companies
+On July 29 and July 30, 2018, Region and Inmax respectively filed requests for an administrative review of their own imports of certain steel nails from Malaysia.
+The petitioner filed a request for review of these companies and five other companies on July 31, 2018.
+Commerce published a notice of initiation of the review on September 10, 2018.